Knowledge VS Wisdom: 5 Differences Between Each

 What is Wisdom?

-Let's take a look at the psychology example again.
-Daryl Davis didn't have the knowledge that comes from a textbook.
-He learned about racism at an early age, and he was taught that the only solutions to racism were to run or retaliate in anger.
+Daryl Davis didn't know a textbook.
+He learned about racism at an early age, and he was taught that the only solution to racism was to run or retaliate in anger.
 Yet, he saw those things didn't work.
-He looked around at the people he knew and saw that kindness so often worked better, and quicker, than violence.
-He saw that when people felt heard, they in turn listened.
-Taking the knowledge he had gained, he spoke with a KKK member.
-He listened, and he spoke.
-Eventually, not only that man but others also walked away from that way of thinking.
-Davis used wisdom to choose his method of approach.
+He looked around at the people he knew and saw that kindness often worked better and quicker than violence.

 knowledge vs wisdom philosophy | knowledge vs wisdom bible | knowledge vs wisdom essay